he financial advice industry is undergoing a transformative shift and the emphasis is shifting from a traditional, product-centric approach to a

 Ilana Miller, Investment Development Director

-“You can’t have a good investment without a good investor”
+“You can’t have a resilient investment without a resilient investor”

 “There's no regulatory distinction in the UK, of these terms, but firms using the label ‘planner’ typically focus on the client's holistic needs and goals over their lifetime and according to research are more likely to use cashflow,” says Miller.
 This – combined with an increasingly challenging macroeconomic environment – means more firms are moving to simplify the role investment plays in their proposition.